A Solution for Measuring Climate Resilience

 - Realized resilience.
 For those households who have experienced a shock recently, we capture five more indicators to measure how they fared in the face of a shock, and what was the impact of a given organization on their experience.

 - Resources and enablers.
 We measure changes in a household’s access to key resources and enablers that are proven to be drivers of household resilience, providing objective measures of what factors have changed and actionable insights on how to better support households.
 These indicators align with COSA’s resilience framework.

 Through standardization, we can develop a reliable tool to measure and compare impacts on household resilience across various contexts.
 The perceived and realized resilience indicators can be used to measure (and compare) impacts on chicken farmers in Ethiopia, coffee farmers in Indonesia, or shopkeepers in Nicaragua.
 Resources and enablers are designed to be used in tailored combinations while remaining standardized.

 We’re Looking for Early Adopters

 By using the 60dB lean resilience measurement tool, we can ensure that investments are targeted toward the areas that most need them and have the greatest impact.
 Join us in supporting smallholder farmers and vulnerable communities in adapting to the threats of climate change.
-Reach out to Ellie at firstname.lastname@example.org or fill out the contact form; let’s dig right in.
+Click here to get in touch with someone from our Climate Resilience team for more details and pricing.